 – Interviewed and edited by Emma Van Severen

-AISPI brings you undiscovered fashion finds from all over Europe along with an inside look into the fashion industry.
-Follow us on Instagram for a new fashion find each day
+AISPI brings you undiscovered fashion finds and boutique stores from all over Europe.
+Follow us on Instagram for a new fashion find each day!

 Stop talking, start exploring!